December 8, 2022

 - The Federal Retail Pharmacy Program sent doses to 21 pharmacy partners with over 40,000 activated stores, 40% of which are located in high-risk zip codes.

-As more and more people get their vaccines, you can track the total number of COVID-19 vaccinations administered in the United States.
+The CDC’s COVID Data Tracker shows the total number of COVID-19 vaccinations administered in the United States.

 *This content is in the process of Section 508 review.
 If you need immediate assistance accessing this content, please submit a request to email@example.com.
 Content will be updated pending the outcome of the Section 508 review.